bahmadnzf/ArewaDs-/README.md

 # ArewaDs(Projects):
-This is a repository for learning for my Arewa Data Science Projects
+This is a repository  for my Arewa Data Science Projects and learning